Cliff Lazarenko

 Cliff Lazarenko (born 16 March 1952) is an English former professional darts player.
 Nicknamed "Big Cliff" due to his height (193 cm / 6'4") and weight (over 127 kg at his peak), he is known for being a colourful character on and off the stage.

-Biography
+Early life

 Lazarenko was born in Liss, Hampshire, growing up in Greatham, where his parents ran a garage.
 He honed his darts skills in his local pub, The Queen.
 He later moved to Wellingborough.
-Before becoming a professional darts player in 1975, he worked as a labourer.
+Before becoming a professional darts player in 1975, he worked as a builders labourer.